gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 #### Configuring Auto Subnet Selection for IngressControllers with BYO VPC during Installation Workflow

-A cluster admin wants to provide cluster subnets to use an existing VPC, but still have the IngressController automatically discover the subnets for its load balancer:
+A cluster admin wants to provide cluster-role subnets to use an existing VPC, but still have the IngressController automatically discover the subnets for its load balancer:

 1. Cluster admin creates an install-config with `platform.aws.subnetsConfig` specified